TerraTopo Hiking Map

 "You guys did an amazing job on this map.
 The nicest hiking map I've seen - really !"
 From Bill M. Yankton, SD.

 "AWARD WINNING MAP!
 FIRST PLACE AWARD- Best Map in Show : Intermountain GIS Conference !"
-Brenda Billings, MT.
+Brenda Billings, Montana.

 DESCRIPTION OF THE MAP

 The TerraTopo printed map (ISBN 0-9713501-0-8) covers a portion of the Absaroka-Beartooth wilderness, including Mystic lake, Island Lake, Granite Peak and the well-known 'Beaten Path' trail between Cooke City, Montana and Alpine (East Rosebud).
 The map also reveals the regions surrounding Granite Peak, East and West Rosebud, Mystic Lake, and Alpine.
-The map is printed on waterproof, tear-resistant paper and has an approximate dimension of 24 inches wide by 32 inches tall.
+The map is folded on waterproof, tear-resistant paper and has an approximate dimension of 24 inches wide by 32 inches tall.
 The map is folded with a size of approximately 4 inches x 6 1/2 inches.
+The fold size is small enough to fit in your backpack.

 MYSTIC LAKE, ISLAND LAKE and SILVER LAKE